fwip/mtg_pronouns/reworded_cards.md

 Enchanted creature doesn't untap during its controller's untap step as long as Merseine has a net counter on it.

 pay enchanted creature's mana cost: Remove a net counter from Merseine.
-Any player may activate this ability, but only if they controls the enchanted creature.
+Any player may activate this ability, but only if they control the enchanted creature.

 Mesmeric Fiend 1B
 ---------------